building hero

 • Byes - None

-• Frequency - Weekly with 2 draws per night.
+• Frequency - Weekly with 2 or 3 draws per night dependent on registration

-• Who can play - 20 teams that consist of any gender mix.
+• Who can play - Any gender mix

 Thursday Men: 6:30 & 8:45 pm